offbynull/markdown-notes/example/input/input.md

 # Macro

-You can define custom inline and block tags specific to your markdown environment (macros).
-When invoked, a custom tag pulls down a user-defined container (pulled from Dockerhub) and launches a custom script on it to process inputs from your markdown environment.
-The output of the container gets rendered as normal markdown as if it were normal markdown.
+You can define custom inline and block macros specific to your markdown environment.
+When invoked, a custom macro pulls down a user-defined container (pulled from Dockerhub) and launches a custom script/application on it to process inputs from your markdown environment.
+The output of the container gets rendered as if it were normal markdown.

-A custom tag is defined by placing a special directory in the same directory as your input.md file.
+A macro is defined by placing a special directory in your root markdown directory.
 The name of the directory must end with either...

- * `macro_block_` -- custom tag will be exposed as a block tag
+ * `macro_block_` -- custom macro will be exposed as a block code tag
- * `macro_inline_` -- custom tag will be exposed as an inline tag
+ * `macro_inline_` -- custom macro will be exposed as an inline code tag
- * `macro_all_` -- custom tag will be exposed as either a block or inline tag
+ * `macro_all_` -- custom macro will be exposed as either a block code tag or inline code tag

-...followed by the name of the custom tag.
-So for example, a directory name `mycustomtag_macro_block` will get invoked whenever you use a block tag named `mycustomtag` in your input.md file.
+...followed by the name of the custom macro.
+For example, a directory name `mycustomtag_macro_block` will get invoked whenever you drop in a block code tagged as `mycustomtag` in your input.md file.

 The structure of this special directory must be as follows: